Codecademy/docs/content/php/concepts/math-functions/terms/hexdec/hexdec.md

 Title: 'hexdec()'
 Description: 'Returns the decimal equivalent of a given hexadecimal string.'
 Subjects:
   - 'Computer Science'
   - 'Web Development'
 Tags:
   - 'Arithmetic'
   - 'Encoding'
   - 'Functions'
   - 'Math'
 CatalogContent:
   - 'learn-php'
   - 'paths/computer-science'
 ---

-The **`hexdec()`** function returns the decimal equivalent of a given hexadecimal string. `hexdec()` ignores any non-hexadecimal characters, computing the result as if they did not exist.
+The **`hexdec()`** function returns the decimal equivalent of a given hexadecimal string.
+It ignores any non-hexadecimal characters, computing the result as if they did not exist.

-`hexdec()` returns a value of type `int` if the converted number fits into the platform's `int` type; otherwise, a `float` is returned.
+The function returns a value of type `int` if the converted number fits into the platform's `int` type; otherwise, a `float` is returned.

 ## Syntax